zainternational/pmsusermanual/docs/operations/cashiering/transaction.md

 ## Proforma Invoice

-Click **Proforma** to generate a draft invoice showing current charges and payments.
+Click **Proforma** to generate a draft invoice showing current charges and payments, including the guest's name, title, and address.
 This is typically given to the guest before final checkout for review.
+Unlike the printed Guest Folio, the proforma invoice reflects exactly the figures shown on screen at the moment it is generated (it is not recalculated by the server), so it will not reflect changes made after it was opened.

 ## Print Folio